johannah/ACN/index.md

 # Results

 In the following table, we look at various aspects of the learned ACN codebook and reconstructions.
 We trained a KNN classifier on the ACN codes and report accuracy on the validation set of FashionMNIST and MNIST.
-We do not observe a degredation in the classifier's ability to categorize the codebook when a vq_decoder is added.
 We also show a PCA and TSNE plot for the ACN codebook of each model with points colored according to their true label.

 | Data Type | Eval | ACN | ACN-VQ |
 | --- | --- | --- | --- |